TONYMOLY Intense Care Gold 24K Snail Sun Cream SPF50+ PA++++

 It is soluble in water.
 The number '8' stands for the molecular weight of the ingredient.

-Learn more about PEG-8Carbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about PEG-8Carbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.